Skip to Main Content

 Contact hours: 100

-Coursework: written assignment (50%); Coursework: Oral Presentation in defense of a research project (50%) Minimum overall pass mark of 40% (Grade D*) across all assessment events and a minimum of 35% in assessments.
+Coursework: written assignment (50%); Coursework: Oral Presentation in defence of a research project (50%) Minimum overall pass mark of 40% (Grade D*) across all assessment events and a minimum of 35% in assessments.

 Critical Thinking for Postgraduate Study